-This service is designed to meet the training and educational needs of, businesses, industry, and government, organizations in support of economic development and community enrichment.
-All classes can be customized to meet the specific training needs of the client organization's employees, and training can be conducted on-site or on-campus depending upon client preference.
+This service is designed to meet the training and educational needs of businesses, industry, and government organizations in support of economic development and community enrichment.
+Classes can be customized to meet the specific training needs of client organization's employees, and training can be conducted on-site or oncampus depending upon client preference.
 Program designers and instructors work closely with management and labor representatives to be certain that all training supports the overall business goals as well as the corporate culture and values of the organization.
 Short- and long-term evaluation is conducted so as to be certain that employees not only have learned the skills, but that those skills are applied effectively on the job.
-Depending upon the content desired and the needs of the client organization, various credentials, including the general CEU; professional CEUs in any number of fields; various industry recognized certifications; and even college credit are available.
+Depending upon the needs of the client organization, various credentials, including the Continuing Education Units (CEU's), industry recognized certifications, and college credits are available.

 With our connections to statewide and regional colleges and universities as well as resources for videoconference and web-based training, ESCC can bring a world of training and development opportunities to your local Eastern Shore workforce.
 We evaluate and monitor the quality of all programs, whether they are our own, or whether we broker them in from one of our many partner training providers.
 As a neutral broker, we will look out for your needs in the often confusing training marketplace.
 Whenever your organization needs training, let ESCC do the shopping and negotiating for you.
-The package you get will be tailored for your specific needs and will often be more cost efficient as well.
+The package you get will be tailored for your specific needs and will often be more cost effective as well.
 Specific program offerings include: